 Upload to AWS S3 By Using Node.js

 S3 is a cloud serverless object storage solution provided by AWS.
-That means you can store any files to S3 without maintaining the backend machine, and how to manager these servers are AWS's responsibility.
-Also it is very cheap, you can reference the pricing for each region you'll be using for the S3.
-For example, at the moment 2020 when I check the US East Ohio, the standard s3 first 50TB/month is $0.023 per GB, it also depends on how frequently you'll use that file the price will be changed.
-If you just want to store some files in S3 for a long time for archive purposes, you can use the S3 Glacier Deep Archive which is $0.00099 per GB.
+That means you can store any files in S3 without maintaining the backend machine, and managing these servers is AWS's responsibility.
+It is also very cheap.
+You can reference the pricing for each region you'll be using for S3.
+For example, at the time of writing (2020), when I checked US East Ohio, the standard S3 first 50 TB/month costs $0.023 per GB.
+The price also depends on how frequently you'll access the file.
+If you just want to store some files in S3 for a long time for archive purposes, you can use S3 Glacier Deep Archive which costs $0.00099 per GB.

-Setup IAM User with S3 permission
+Setup IAM User with S3 Permission

-Require NPM package for the sample code
+Require NPM Package for the Sample Code

 const AWS = require("aws-sdk");